-A dog becomes infected with canine parvo after coming into contact with microscopic particles of the virus.
+A dog becomes infected with canine parvo after coming into contact with microscopic particles of the virus from contaminated feces.
 The virus enters the dog's system through the mouth.
 It then takes about three to seven days for the disease to become active in the body.

 Within a few days, the virus will begin shedding in the stool.
 It's at this point that it can affect other dogs.
 Symptoms generally do not appear for yet another few days.
 The virus continues to be shed in the stool during the dog's illness and for a few weeks after recovery.